makrai/notes/feng12-synt-stylom-acl.md

 # Abstract

-* Over four different datasets spanning from the product review to the essay domain, we demonstrate that
+* Over four datasets spanning from the product review to the essay domain
 * features driven from Context Free Grammar (CFG) parse trees
-* improve the best published result on the hotel review data (Ott et al., 2011) reaching 91.2% accuracy with 14% error reduction.
+* improve the best published result on the hotel review data (Ott+ 2011) reaching 91.2% accuracy with 14% error reduction